samlinux/hsc/docs/e01/index.md

 # open terminal 1 - start the network
 docker-compose up

+# start the network in the background
+docker-compose up -d

 # open terminal 2 - check if the network is running
 docker-compose ps